live-image-tracking-tools/geff-java/README.md

 ### Contribute Code or Provide Feedback

 * You are welcome to submit Pull Requests to this repository.
-This repository runs code analyses on every Pull Request using [SonarCloud](https://sonarcloud.io/dashboard?id=mastodon-sc_geff-java).
+This repository runs code analyses on every Pull Request using [SonarCloud](https://sonarcloud.io/dashboard?id=live-image-tracking-tools_geff-java).
-* Please read the [general advice](https://github.com/mastodon-sc/) re contributing to Mastodon and its plugins.
+* Please read the [general advice](https://github.com/live-image-tracking-tools/) for contributing to Live Image Tracking Tools and its projects.

 ### Contribute Documentation